How to Make Christmas Pay for Itself

 Christmas comes at the same time every year, yet it can still be an expense that kills the budget for many families.

-A few times, I managed to make Christmas pay for itself!
+A few times, we managed to make Christmas pay for itself!

 With interstate travel, gifts, visiting family etc it adds up but you can make money from Christmas.